-But coming in at a close second is always stuffing.
-I love stuffing, especially slathered in gravy and mingled with small bits of turkey or whatever else is floating around my plate.
+But coming in at a close second is always gluten-free dressing.
+I love dressing, especially slathered in gravy and mingled with small bits of turkey, dairy-free Instant Pot mashed potatoes, or whatever else is floating around my plate.

-And while more exotic or non-traditional stuffing sounds and looks lovely (most of them anyways), I’m a traditionalist snob when it comes to my stuffing.
-Which is precisely why I prefer this yummy Traditional Stuffing with Parsley, Sage & Thyme.
+And while more exotic or non-traditional stuffing sounds and looks lovely (most of them anyways), I'm a traditionalist snob when it comes to my gluten-free stuffing.
+Which is precisely why I prefer this more traditional gluten-free stuffing recipe.

-When I made this a few days ago, the thyme and sage sauteed with the ghee, onions, and celery filled our house with a wonderful aroma.
+When I made this a few days ago, the thyme and sage sauteed with the ghee (you can substitute vegan butter), onions, and celery filled our house with a wonderful aroma.
 It left my girls salivating and begging for a spoonful of the stuffing as soon as I pulled it out of the oven (of course I caved and both girls loved it). 😉

 And I especially like that the top of this dish remains nice and crunchy, while the bottom stays moist and soft.

-I use my Gluten & Rice Free Multigrain Bread in this recipe, although as stated below, you certainly could use my Oatmeal Millet Bread or the Gluten Free “White Bread” loaf.
+I use my gluten-free rice-free bread in this recipe, although as stated below, you certainly could use my gluten-free oatmeal millet bread or the artisan gluten-free bread (which is also vegan/egg-free).

-My bread loaves are significantly larger than store bought ones (like Udi’s or Rudi’s).
+My bread loaves are significantly larger than store bought ones (like Udi's or Rudi's, not unless you can get your hands on some of the Heritage Loaves from Canyon Bakehouse).
 So if you want to substitute a gluten-free store bought loaf, you might need to use 2 loaves to equal my one.

 - Divide the bread cubes between two large parchment lined baking sheets and leave them out on the counter (uncovered) overnight.